The Smithsonian Goes Digital: A New Era of Transformation

 Digital transformation is the integration of digital technology into all areas of a business, fundamentally changing how you operate and deliver value to customers.
 It’s also a cultural change that requires organizations to continually challenge the status quo, experiment, and get comfortable with failure.
 (Source: The Enterprisers Project)

-To give a sense of scope to the Smithsonian’s digitizing process: Less than 1% of the Smithsonian collections are on display at any given time; every other object, specimen, and volume is in storage.
+To give a sense of scope to the Smithsonian’s digitizing process: Less than 1% of the Smithsonian collections are on display at any given time; every other object is in storage.
 The sheer scale and diversity of the collections presents a huge challenge that the Smithsonian first addressed by creating the Digitization Program Office.
-Extensive digitization projects, including hi-res images, 3D scans, and detailed descriptions of artifacts, make its vast collections accessible to a global audience.
+Extensive digitization projects: hi-res images, 3D scans, and detailed descriptions of artifacts, help make the vast collections more accessible to a global audience.

 Smithsonian Open Access

-Launched in 2020, this initiative allows the public to download, share, and reuse millions of images and data from the collections without restrictions, advancing the Smithsonian’s mission of increasing and diffusing knowledge by supporting education, research, and creativity.
+Launched in 2020, this initiative allows the public to download, share, and reuse millions of images and data from the collections without restrictions.

 Enhanced Visitor Experience